yd1ng/yd1ng/README.md

 ## About

-I'm an undergraduate student interested in offensive security, web security, and secure software development.
+I'm an undergraduate student interested in offensive security, web security, and secure web development.

 My primary interests include: